dghooley/greetings-earthlings/README.md

 hello, all,

 I believe in decluttering.
-If an object has no place and serves no purpose, then it is likely unecessary, and should be removed.
+Put the object in it's place where it serves a purpose.
+If it (the object) has no place or "home" and serves no purpose, then in is not necessary.
+Remove it.